Nominating a GIS Project for a Governor's Certificate

-MnGeo is continuing a program that the Minnesota Governor's Council on Geographic Information established in 1996 to recognize significant, exemplary GIS activities.
-A Governor's Geospatial Commendation is given to a project that meets rigorous criteria.
-Nominations are solicited through the MnGeo website and the Minnesota GIS/LIS Consortium as well as by word of mouth.
+The Minnesota Geospatial Advisory Council is continuing a program that the Minnesota Governor's Council on Geographic Information established in 1996 to recognize significant, exemplary geospatial activities.
+A Governor's Certificate is given to a project that meets rigorous criteria.
+Nominations are solicited through Geospatial Advisory Council (GAC) Members, the MnGeo Newsletter, the Minnesota GIS/LIS Consortium newsletter and by word of mouth.
 Awards are presented at the Consortium's annual fall conference.

-For a project to receive a certificate of commendation it must demonstrate a commitment to promoting efficient and effective use of the technology; specify the number of people who have benefited from the project; and demonstrate a willingness to collaborate in partnerships that provide benefit beyond the originating organization.
-Projects that provide public access to GIS technology and products also receive very high marks.
+For a project to receive a certificate, it must demonstrate a commitment to promoting efficient and effective use of the technology, have significant positive impact on the citizens of Minnesota, and demonstrate a willingness to collaborate in partnerships that provide benefit beyond the originating organization.
+Projects that provide public access to geospatial technology and products also receive very high marks.

-The award criteria require that commended projects must have:
+The award criteria require that projects must have:

 Demonstrated at least one of the following goals:

-Efficient investments in geographic information, such as those that serve multiple purposes or users or have exceptional cost-benefit ratios
+- Efficient investments in geospatial information, such as those that serve multiple purposes or users or have exceptional cost-benefit ratios

-Development of geographic data as a public resource, widely available at reasonable cost
+- Development of geospatial data as a public resource, widely available at reasonable cost

-Establishment and promotion of geographic data standards and guidelines
+- Establishment and promotion of geospatial data standards and guidelines

-Fruitful discussion of issues important to Minnesota's geographic information users
+Fruitful discussion of issues important to Minnesota's geospatial information users

 Individuals or organizations may nominate their own or any other project.
 Nominations should include the following information:

-Nominations should be sent to MnGeo either by email:
+Nominations and questions should be sent to the council by email: firstname.lastname@example.org